Reaction in Dublin as verdict given in the OJ Simpson trial in Los Angeles.

 Following an 8 month televised trial, the verdict was announced and OJ was acquitted of the murder.
-Reporter Gareth O'Connor got the reactions to the verdict from some Dubliners in Doheny and Nesbitt's pub.
+In Dublin people gave their reactions to the verdict in Doheny and Nesbitt's pub.

-One man described the trial as "a Soap Opera", while another commented that
+One man described the trial as "a soap opera".
+While another said that,

 It was entertainment from day one.
 From the time the car chase started, it stopped being about law or justice.
 It was about television.